-His main sources of inspiration are found in nature: clouds, trees, roots and landscapes like the ‘Hato plains’ in Curaçao.
+His primary sources of inspiration are found in nature: clouds, trees, roots and landscapes like the ‘Hato plains’ in Curaçao.
 Marcel van Duijneveldt uses these elements to depict mythical stories from the past or images of the future.
 Clouds are almost always present in his paintings.
 “Clouds fascinate me.
 I can’t stop painting them.
-They are like Von Goethe (1749-1832) remarked “Movers of the soul’s secret thoughts”.
+They are like Von Goethe (1749-1832) remarked, “Movers of the soul’s secret thoughts”.

 The oil refinery in Curaçao is another source of inspiration for him and appears in many of his paintings and black-and-white drawings.
 These artworks are his caustic comment on the local chemical industry because of the heavy pollution and damage it causes to his beloved nature and public health in general.